Senior Lecturer in Sociology and Criminology & School Research Lead

 T: 01904 876384

-I joined the School of Psychological & Social Sciences at York St John University in January 2018.
+I joined York St John University as a lecturer in January 2018.
 I had previously been a Research Fellow at the ESRC Centre for Population Change at the University of Southampton, an institution with which I maintain my research collaboration as a Visiting Fellow.
 I have a PhD in Social Sciences from Northumbria University (Newcastle, 2015), an MA in Sociology and Social Anthropology from Central European University (Budapest, 2011), and a combined BA & MA in Cultural Anthropology from ELTE, University of Budapest (2010).

 I currently convene the following modules: